wasabi39/factorio_quality/README.md

 # Factorio Quality Calculator

-Markov chain simulations of production quality in the video game Factorio.
-WIP.
+Markov chain simulations of production quality in the video game Factorio.[The web app can be accessed here](https://factorio-quality.streamlit.app/).

 ## Project Overview